01mf02/jq-lang-spec/spec.typ

 Therefore, I have striven to create denotational semantics (@semantics) that closely resemble those of jq such that in most cases, their behaviour coincides, whereas they may differ in more exotic cases.
+The goals for creating these semantics were, in descending order of importance:

+- Simplicity: The semantics should be easy to describe, understand, and implement.
+- Performance: The semantics should allow for performant execution.
+- Compatibility: The semantics should be consistent with jq.

 One particular improvement over jq are the new update semantics (@updates), which are simpler to describe and implement, eliminate a range a potential errors, and